 First and foremost, we want to thank Mrs. Steiner-Curtis for her support and guidance in this project.
 Furthermore, we want to thank everyone from our class willing to let us photograph their hand for our dataset.

 Finally, we want to thank our families for reviewing our text and providing us with a camera for creating our dataset.

 Appendix

-Image
+Image processingProcessing